 There are basically three lighting types: ambient, task, and accent.

-The ambient lights goal is to illuminate the whole area.
-Fixtures that help with that are a fan with light fixture, chandelier, string lights, sconces, recessed lights.
+The ambient lights’ goal is to illuminate the whole area.
+Fixtures that help with that are a fan with light fixtures, chandeliers, string lights, sconces, recessed lights.

 Task lighting is used where work takes place.
-At an outdoor kitchen patio, it is going to be usually above a countertop, but it depends on the specific design.
-Fixtures that can be used to achieve this goal are scones, recessed lights, grill lights, above countertop lighting, pendant, and so on.
+It will usually be above a countertop at an outdoor kitchen patio, but it depends on the specific design.
+Fixtures that can be used to achieve this goal are scones, recessed lights, grill lights, above countertop lighting, pendant, etc.

-If you want to use lighting to enhance the style of your outdoor kitchen I created an article about it.
+If you want to use lighting to enhance your outdoor kitchen style, I created an article about it.
 It is available here.

-Dimmer is a very important feature at outdoor kitchen patio.
+Dimmer is an essential feature on the outdoor kitchen patio.
 It allows your body to prepare well for rest.
-The later it gets the less intense light should be.
-Or if you want to make your guest eat quickly and leave make it shine the brightest it can.
+The later it gets, the less intense light should be.
+Or if you want to make your guest eat quickly and leave, make it shine the brightest it can.

-As I mentioned before fan is an ultimate fixture for an outdoor kitchen.
-Depending on the space you work with the size and number of fans can vary.
+As I mentioned before, the fan is the ultimate fixture for an outdoor kitchen.
+Depending on the space you work with, the size and number of fans can vary.
 Just take a look at this table.

 |Space size||Fan size|